 The accountability for decisions on executive remuneration is within the mandate of the Board with recommendations from the Compensation Committee.
-However, management has a key role in helping support the Compensation Committee in fulfilling its obligations.
-For example, the CEO and other senior members of the Corporation's management team provide a source of external data and analysis.
+However, Management has a key role in helping support the Compensation Committee in fulfilling its obligations.
+For example, the CEO and other senior members of Management provide a source of external data and analysis.